 Othello’s racial insecurity is a tragic flaw because it is a major cause in his tragic downfall.
 The most visible indicator of his outsider status is also the one that provokes the most poisonous responses: Othello is a black man in white Venice.
 Whenever characters…

-An unfortunately common critique of Desdemona’s character in Othello is that she presents a passive character, who is virtuous, yet lacks any real depth or resolve, and thus the tragedy is unfortunately hollow because of this problem.
-This critic is not well-founded, as Desdemona, on…
+Introduction An unfortunately common critique of Desdemona’s character in Othello is that she presents a passive character, who is virtuous, yet lacks any real depth or resolve, and thus the tragedy is unfortunately hollow because of this problem.
+This critic is not well-founded, as Desdemona,…

 Overtime, the role of the woman has changed significantly and has allowed for many more opportunities for them.
 Men have always been seen as more powerful and dominant over women however, women have developed the abilities and strengths to prove that they are capable of…